hackersanddesigners/interfacial-workout-23/README.md

 ```
 ls
 ```
+*On windows: if ls doesnt work, try "dir" instead*

 Now you need to install other things we need (dependencies) by typing the following command and hitting ENTER.
 This process may take up to 5 minutes:

 ```
 npm install
 ```

+You might get some errors, if it says something about installing xcode, install that.
+Most other errors can be ignored and you can try running the PJ machine.

 ## Run PJ Machine